david-mccullars/text_rank/README.md

   damping:    0.85,     # The probability of following the graph vs. randomly choosing a new node
   tolerance:  0.0001,   # The desired accuracy of the results
   char_filters: [...],  # A list of filters to be applied prior to tokenization
-  tokenizer: ...,       # A class or tokenizer instance to perform tokenization
+  tokenizers: [...],    # A list of tokenizers to perform tokenization
   token_filters: [...], # A list of filters to be applied to each token after tokenization
   graph_strategy: ...,  # A class or strategy instance for producing a graph from tokens
   rank_filters: [...],  # A list of filters to be applied to the keyword ranks after keyword extraction